ehw-fit/evoapproxlib/multiplers/8x2_unsigned/pareto_pwr_ep/README.md

 References
 --------------
-   - V. Mrazek, L. Sekanina and Z. Vasicek, "Libraries of Approximate Circuits: Design and Application in CNN Accelerators"
+   - V. Mrazek, L. Sekanina, Z. Vasicek "Libraries of Approximate Circuits: Automated Design and Application in CNN Accelerators" IEEE Journal on Emerging and Selected Topics in Circuits and Systems, Vol 10, No 4, 2020